davidchyou/PredictTerm/README.md

 **Related Software**

-PredictTerm is unique in the way that it predicts both IT and RDT and classify them accurately.
+PredictTerm is unique in the way that it predicts both IT and RDT and classifies them accurately.
 It is also easy of use.
-Here is a list of related software, some of them can be co-used with PredictTerm to enhance terminator prediction.
+Here is a list of related software that we comapared in this deveoplment.

 - RNIE: This IT predictor called by PredictTerm as a dependency to assist with conventional IT prediction.
 It uses Infernal and pretrained coveriation model of intrinsic terminators.
 - TransTermHP: This is a pattern-based intrinsic terminator predictor.
 The accuracy is good but requires non-standard data files for CDS annotations.